 When undertaking this task, they have also found that another essential objective is to identify the median or average level about which price will tend to oscillate during the lifetime of the strategy.
 Basically, the determination of these three vitally important levels, i.e. upper, lower and median, is essential to the successful execution of a boundary strategy.

 You can successfully deploy a boundary strategy whether the market is bullish or bearish.
 However, the former conditions are associated with increased risks because of the larger price fluctuations generated whenever an asset is being purchased.
-Consequently, if you are a conservative trader would prefers to shun excessive risk than bearish trends may suit you better as asset prices tend to be more stable.
+Consequently, if you are a conservative trader who would prefer to shun excessive risk then bearish trends may suit you better as asset prices tend to be more stable.

-Consequently, you are well advised to fully assess the prevailing market conditions before you implement a boundary strategy.
-If you conclude that volatility is low and that the price of an asset has been range-trading for some extensive time period, then you should opt for the standard version.
+Consequently, you are well-advised to fully assess the prevailing market conditions before you implement a boundary strategy.
+If you conclude that volatility is low and that the price of an asset has been range-trading for some extended time period, then you should opt for the standard version.
 In contrast, the ‘out’ variant is more effective when excessive price movements and high volatility are prevalent.

 You will also need to accurately determine the optimum length of your expiry times.
 This is because risk exposure will significantly rise with longer periods as the possibilities of break-outs will increase dramatically.
 As such, if you are thinking about deploying a standard boundary strategy then you should select a shorter expiry time.
 In contrast, an ‘out’ boundary strategy will have a greater chance to record a profit if longer expiry times are chosen.
 You will discover that each binary options broker will offer a different selection of expiry times for use with boundary strategies.
 However, none of them support the very low time-frames for this purpose, such as the 60 seconds